nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 >
 > Combine commands like `filter` followed by `edit` or `delete` to manage your contacts more effectively.
 >
-> For example, use `filter j/doctor` to display all doctors, then `edit 2 a/321 New Address` to update the address for the second listed doctor.
+> For example, use `filter j/ doctor` to display all doctors, then `edit 2 a/ 321 New Address` to update the address for the second listed doctor.

 [↑ Return to Table of Contents](#table-of-contents)